Audio/music corpora

 6.5 MusicNet

-MusicNet is a collection of 330 freely-licensed classical music recordings, together with over 1 million annotated labels indicating the precise time of each note every recording, the instrument that plays each note, and the note’s position in the metrical structure of the composition.
+MusicNet is a collection of 330 freely-licensed classical music recordings, together with over 1 million annotated labels indicating the precise time of each note in every recording, the instrument that plays each note, and the note’s position in the metrical structure of the composition.
 The labels are acquired from musical scores aligned to recordings by dynamic time warping.
 The labels are verified by trained musicians; we estimate a labeling error rate of 4%.
 We offer the MusicNet labels to the machine learning and music communities as a resource for training models and a common benchmark for comparing results.

-Data with purely automatically generated labels (they inferred the annotation from the raw samples using DSP, giving larger data sets and more errors than hand-labelled stuff.)
+Data with purely automatically generated labels (they inferred the annotation from the raw samples using DSP, giving larger data sets and more errors than hand-labelled stuff).

 6.6 Magnatagatune